freeCodeCamp/freeCodeCamp/guide/english/docker/docker-rmi/index.md

 ### Remove multiple images

 You may remove multiple images at the same time.
-First thing you will want to do is, get the Image IDs simply by listing the images then execute a simple followed command.
+The first thing you will want to do is, get the Image IDs by listing the images, then execute the following command:

 `docker rmi <your-image-id> <your-image-id> ...`